LungCellAtlas/HLCA/README.md

 ## How to use, explore and download the HLCA
 If you would like to take a look at the HLCA, you can interactively explore it on two platforms.
 You can also download the HLCA there for your own use:<br>
 - [cellxgene](https://cellxgene.cziscience.com/collections/6f6d381a-7701-4781-935c-db10d30de293) for exploration and download of the HLCA core.<br>
-- [FASTGenomics](https://beta.fastgenomics.org/p/hlca)  for exploration and download of both the HLCA core and the full, extended HLCA.<br>
+- [FASTGenomics](https://beta.fastgenomics.org/p/hlca) for exploration and download of both the HLCA core and the low-dimensional embedding + metadata of the extended HLCA.<br>

 The file [HLCA_metadata_explanation.csv](./docs/HLCA_metadata_explanation.csv) in the docs folder of this repo contains a description of each metadata category that you'll find in the HLCA.<br>
 ## Map your own data to the HLCA: